-(Will Putrajaya makes decisions that will benefit Malaysians as whole or make decisions solely based on political standing of the State Governments?
+(Will Putrajaya makes decisions that involve taxpayers money that will benefit Malaysians as a whole or make decisions solely based on the political standing of the State Governments?
 Image source: http://mir.com.my)

 The Federal Government will provide matching grant to Sarawak’s Barisan Nasional MPs and assemblymen on whatever financial aid they receive from the state government next year.

 Mawan, also state Social Development and Urbanisation Minister, said in his presidential speech earlier that due to the constraint of resources, the elected representatives’ performance might fall below par and reflect poorly on the Barisan government.

 “If lack of resources remains a problem and affects their performances, the elected representatives may be lured by temptations as abuse of power and corrupt practices to short track their course.

 “If they do succumb, they will be at the mercy of some unscrupulous powers,’’ added Mawan.